ehan03/UFC-Predict/data/README.md

 | `R_Ground Attempted_R1` | The total number of significant strikes attempted by the fighter in the red corner on the ground in the first round |

 As mentioned earlier, this is a truncated version of all the columns.
 As of the design right now, there are 349 columns in the dataset.
 Most of this is just from the round-by-round stats, but these could be useful for feature engineering; for instance, looking at the round to round change in striking performance or output could gauge a fighter's stamina and how that changes also from fight to fight throughout a fighter's career.

+In a similar way to the fighter data, the bouts data captures information about the overall bout **after it has ended**.
+So again, one must be careful when creating predictors to not include information that would not be known before the bout has ended.
+Furthermore, data needs to be split when doing train/test or cross validation in such a way that respects time to avoid data leakage.